Jeju Province: Tourist attractions

 Manjanggul is one of the longest lava tubes in the world.
-Manjang Cave, at Donggimnyeong-ri, Gujwa-eup, North Jeju, 30 km east of Jeju City, was designated as Natural Monument No. 98 on March 28, 1970.
+Manjang Cave, at Donggimnyeong-ri, Gujwa-eup, North Jeju, 30 km east of Jeju City, was designated as Natural Monument No. 98 on 28 March 1970.
 The annual temperature inside the cave ranges from 11 °C to 21 °C, thus facilitating a favorable environment throughout the year.

 The cave is academically significant as rare species live in the cave.
 Created by spewing lava, "the lava turtle", "lava pillar", and "wing-shaped wall" look like the work of the gods.
 It is considered to be a world-class tourist attraction.

-The Geomunoreum lava tube system is the most impressive and significant series of protected lava tubes in the world and includes a spectacular array of secondary carbonate speleothems (stalactites and other formations).
+The Geomunoreum lava tube system the most significant series of protected lava tubes in the world and includes an array of secondary carbonate speleothems (stalactites and other formations).
 It overwhelms other lava tubes with its abundance and diversity.
-The Geomunoreum lava tube system, which is regarded as the finest such cave system in the world, has an outstanding visual impact even for those experienced with such phenomena.
-It displays the unique spectacle of multi-colored carbonate decorations adorning the roofs and floors, and dark-colored lava walls, partially covered by a mural of carbonate deposits.
+The Geomunoreum lava tube system, which is regarded as the finest such cave system in the world, has a visual impact even for those experienced with such phenomena.
+It displays the spectacle of multi-colored carbonate decorations adorning the roofs and floors, and dark-colored lava walls, partially covered by a mural of carbonate deposits.

 In addition, lava tubes are like those in limestone karst in scale, shape, and internal decoration, but completely different in origin.
 Lava tubes are known from basaltic terrain in most of the world's volcanic regions.
 The lava tubes of the Geomunoreum system are, however, regarded as internationally important due to their length, massive volume, intricate passage configuration, well preserved internal lava features, abundant and spectacular secondary carbonate formations, ease of access, and their scientific and educational values.
 Another feature making Geomunoreum globally significant and distinctive is the presence of carbonate deposits and formations.
 Very small deposits of calcite are common in lava tubes and are more significantly developed as speleothems in Duck Creek cave in the U.S. state of Utah.
 However, in abundance, density and diversity they are far less impressive than those of Yongcheongul and Dangcheomuldonggul lava tubes in Jeju, and the scale of these decorations within the lava caves of Jeju Island far exceeds any other comparable examples.
 The nomination is supported by the Commission on Volcanic Caves of the International Union of Speleology — the world's most authoritative scientific body on volcanic caves — which regards Jeju's lava caves as being of the highest international ranking.
 Yongcheon Gul Lava Tube has been discovered subsequently and is of equivalent value.